-as I came to learn, ground life in the cane we were brought there to harvest.

-Snakes, tarantulas, lizards they called the I was burning in cane only a short time when someone took me away to sit on a platform in the sun.
-It was there I learned I was not a person from my country, nor from my tribe.
+One by one we were made to jump high, to bend over, to open our mouths.
+The children were best at this.
+Like grass trampled by elephants, they sprang up to try life again.
+They had stopped weeping long ago.
+Now eyes wide, they tried to please, to show their ability and therefore their living worth.
+How unlikely their survival.
+How likely another herd will come to destroy them.
+Men of heaped teeth fingering the hasps of whips.
+Men flushed red with cravings.
+Or, as I came to learn, fatal ground life in the cane we were brought there to harvest.
+Snakes, tarantulas, lizards they called crocs.
+I was burning sweat in cane only a short time when they took me away to sit on a platform in the sun.
+It was there I learned how I was not a person from my country, nor from my tribe.
 I was negro.

-Everything, language, dress, gods, tribal marks, habits cooked by the color of taken out of the came my skin.
-So it was as a black that I was purchased by Senor and shipped north to his tobacco plants.
+Everything, language, dress, gods, tribal marks, habits, song-all of it cooked together in the color of my skin.
+So it was as a black that I was purchased by Senor taken out of the cane and shipped north to his tobacco plants.
 A miracle.
-But first the mating, the taking of me and Bess and three others to a curing shed.
-It was night.
+But first the mating, the taking of me and Bess and one other to the curing shed.
 Afterwards the men apologized.
 And it would have been all right.
 It would have been good, both times because the results were you and your brother.
 But then there was Senor and his wife.
 I began to tell Reverend Father but shame made my words nonsense.
 He did not understand or he did not believe.
-He told me not to despair or be faint of heart but to love God and Jesus Christ with all my soul;

-to pray for the deliverance that would be mine at judgment; that no matter what others may say, I was not a soulless animal, a curse; that Protestants were in error, in sin, and if I remained innocent, I would be welcomed beyond the valley of this woeful life into an everlasting one.
+He told me not to despair or be faint of heart but to love God and Jesus Christ with all my soul; to pray for the deliverance that would be mine at judgment; that no matter what others may say, I was not a soulless animal, a curse; that Protestants were in error, in sin, and if I remained innocent in mind and deed I would be welcomed beyond the valley of this woeful life into an everlasting one.
 Amen.

-But you wanted the shoes of a loose woman and a cloth around your chest did no good.
+But you wanted the shoes of a loose woman and a cloth around your A Song chest did no good.
 You caught Senor's eye.
+I was singing at the pump.
+One about green of the old bird fighting then dying when the monkey steals her eggs.
+I heard their voices and gathered you and your brother to stand in their eyes.